cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/readme.md

 ```
 error once you have exceeded the number of calls in that particular minute.

 Of course this configuration is mostly for demonstration purposes and you would want to configure it to your specific requirements.
 Rate limiting can apply differently to different API's and also to different keys.
 So you could limit certain API's and specific keys at a higher or lower rate.

 </details>

 ## F. Configuring the other end points

 So far we have worked with a single service, the *cost* service.
+In practice you will likely want to configure multiple endpoints, possibly with different API Keys or rate limits for each end point.

 <details>
-<summary>Instructions</summary>
+<summary>Enabling API Management for account and provider services</summary>

 We have 2 other services that we can also configure, the *account* and the *provider* services.